Steven-cpp/MyCasualRepo/readme.md

 ## My Casual Repo

-This repository is just an collection of my trail code while learning C++ primer.
+This repository is just an collection of my trail code while learning **C++ primer**.
 It also helps me familarize with the git usages.

 So, noted that this repo does **not make any sense**.
 It is just my own playground.

-### 1. How to Upload it to GitHub
+### 1. How to Upload local project to GitHub

 Initially, I already have some cpp files locally.
 Now, I want to creat a github repo and put everyting up-to-date on it.
 Can we do that just using shell?